-Breaking the Silos was first played during the virtual UR2020 Forum in December 2020 and subsequently by colleagues from the Swiss Federal Institute of Technology (ETH) in Zurich in February 2021 using the same settings.
+Breaking the Silos was first played during the virtual UR2020 Forum in December 2020 and subsequently by colleagues from the Swiss Federal Institute of Technology (ETH) in Zurich in February 2021.
 UR2020 is a free of charge event that attracts "an open and global community of over 9,000 experts and practitioners interested and active in the creation, communication and use of disaster risk information".
-The game was launched within the session Breaking the Silos: from single to comprehensive multi-risk frameworks.
+The game was launched within the session Breaking the Silos: from single to comprehensive multi-risk frameworks1.
 Due to logistical constraints, a limited number of participants could take part in the session, and we were able to play the game on two separate boards (i.e., two teams).
-In order to better compare game play between the teams, they both played the national game and faced the same hazards, namely: a tropical cyclone of medium intensity at the start of round 1 (its location is identical to that shown above in Fig. 1b); a drought of high intensity at the start of round 2 (Fig. 4a); and a flood of medium intensity at the start of round 3 (Fig. 4b).
+In order to better compare game play between the teams, they both played the national game and faced the same hazards, namely: a tropical cyclone of medium intensity at the start of round 1 (its location is identical to that shown above in Fig. 1b); a drought of high intensity at the start of round 2 (Fig. 3a); and a flood of medium intensity at the start of round 3 (Fig. 3b).
 Due to the limited time available in the UR2020 session (one hour for the game), the game consisted of two full rounds and the start of a third round.
 The impacts of a third disaster and the DRR measures from rounds 1 and 2 were discussed but the third round was not completed.
 Both games were moderated by trained moderators.
-At ETH, we also played the game on two separate boards (Fig. 4c and d) and the series of events, intensity, and location of the affected areas were kept the same to allow for comparison for the purpose of this study.
+At ETH, we also played the game on two separate boards (Fig. 3c and d) and the series of events and intensity was kept the same to allow for comparison for the purpose of this study.

-Even though the sequence of disasters and storyline were similar, the teams adopted different DRR strategies as shown in Fig. 4.
-This is also reflected in Fig. 5, which shows the different investments in DRR strategies between round 1 and 2, demonstrating the many possible choices and outcomes of the game, underscoring its high degrees of freedom.
-It appears that during all games, teams narrowed down the number of implemented DRR measures between round 1 and 2.
-While in round 1, on average teams implemented 7 different DRR measures, they implemented on average only 3 measures in round 2.
-Moreover, while in round 1 only one team invested in early warning systems for tropical cyclones and no one invested in dams, in the second round three teams invested in the tropical cyclone early warning system and two teams spent half of their investments on dams.
+Even though the sequence of disasters and storyline were similar, the teams adopted different DRR strategies as shown in Fig. 3.
+This is also reflected in Fig. 4, which shows the different investments in DRR strategies between round 1 and 2, demonstrating the many possible choices and outcomes of the game, underscoring its high degrees of freedom.
 We refer to supplementary material, Section IV, for a detailed overview of the coins spent per round, per DRR measure and per team.